christopher192/machine-learning-project/tool-sensor-anomaly-detection/README.md

 SHAP will be used identify which features most influence anomaly scores globally and explains, for each sample, how specific sensor values push it toward normal or anomalous.

 ![alt text](image/image-6.png)<br>
-For Isolation Forest `Global feature importance`, the SHAP plot shows that `tool_sensor_43`, `tool_sensor_1`, and `machine_recipe_id` have the highest impact on anomaly detection, with color indicating whether high or low values push predictions toward normal or anomalous.
+For Isolation Forest `Global feature importance`, the SHAP plot shows that `tool_sensor_43`, `tool_sensor_1`, `machine_recipe_id`, `tool_sensor_7` and `tool_sensor_39` have the highest impact on anomaly detection or most influential feature, with color indicating whether high or low values push predictions toward normal or anomalous.

 ![alt text](image/image-7.png)<br>
+This Explains why this single sample received its anomaly score.

-For Isolation Forest `Local explanation`, most top features pushed this sample toward anomalous, with `tool_sensor_5` having the largest negative impact, while `tool_sensor_11` slightly offset this toward normal.
+For Isolation Forest `Local explanation`, most top features pushed this sample toward anomalous, with `tool_sensor_5` = 8.053 having the largest negative impact (–1.2), while `tool_sensor_11` = 2.014 pushed slightly more anomalous (–0.28).
+Other Key anomaly driver is `tool_sensor_45`, `tool_sensor_39,` `tool_sensor_21` which also known as largest negative value.
+The more negative the value, the stronger the feature contribution to anomaly.
+A small offset came from other feature (+1.14), but overall negative dominate.

 Skip One-Class SVM as it is estimated to take around 8.65 hours to complete.